 While some people just see "life" in the future, some of us see more.
 We see natural disasters, job loss, an uncertain economy, political and civil unrest, global problems, and much more.
 We choose to take our preparedness to the next level.
 We look for ways to be self-sufficient and self-reliant.
-We look for ways to intentionally be ready for what we think could be coming.
+We look for ways to intentionally be ready for what we think could be happening.
 Again, there is nothing wrong with that either.

 Some of us do not see ourselves as preppers.
 We may identify as gardeners, hunters, cooks, woodworkers, and more.
 We may have fun tinkering in the shop.
 We may like to try new recipes on the grill and love to cook over an open fire.
 We may find target practice to be relaxing.
 We might think to watch YouTube videos on how to do things or how people used to live in history fun.
 We may enjoy working on our own vehicles.
 We grow plants in our apartments.

 The funny thing is that those are all "prepping" skills and learning.
 We may not see it as being prepared for the future, but those skills and learning may come in very handy in the future.
 When the power is out, but you can still cook a meal on the grill.
 You can cook a meal with whatever food you have on hand or in the garden when you aren't able to leave home.
 Your car needs a new battery and you know how to replace it.
 You can build a fire to keep warm.
 Any skill you learn will always come in handy sometime, but you just never know when.